dataserver/noisegen/README.md

 # noisegen
+Python program (GUI/PyQt5)
-It's an audio mixer 10 audio files playing in an infinite loop.
+It's just an audio mixer of 10 audio files playing in an infinite loop.
 I use to create white noise because mixing 10 different audio can only create noises :D